kallesi/okra-cards/README.md

 Answer
 ```

-## How to Use
+## 🎯 How to Use

-1. Click on "Select Cards" in the navigation menu
+1. Click on **"Select Cards"** in the navigation menu
-2. Click "Select Flashcard Folder" to choose a directory containing your markdown/text files
+2. Click **"Select Flashcard Folder"** to choose a directory containing your markdown/text files
-3. The app will scan all `.md` and `.txt` files in the selected directory
+3. The app will automatically scan all `.md` and `.txt` files in the selected directory
-4. Click "Review" in the navigation menu to start reviewing your flashcards
+4. Click **"Review"** in the navigation menu to start reviewing your flashcards
-5. Click "Show Answer" to reveal the back of the card
+5. Click **"Show Answer"** to reveal the back of the card
-6. Rate your recall using the "Hard", "Good", or "Easy" buttons
+6. Rate your recall using the **"Hard"**, **"Good"**, or **"Easy"** buttons

-## Browser Compatibility
+## 🌐 Browser Compatibility

-This application uses the File System Access API which is available in modern Chromium-based browsers (Chrome, Edge, etc.) version 86 and above.
+This application uses the File System Access API, which is available in modern Chromium-based browsers (Chrome, Edge, etc.) version 86 and above.
 For other browsers, a fallback file selection method is provided.

-## Building for Production
+## 🏗️ Building for Production

 To build the application for production: